dtsimpoukelis/searloc/SEARLOC.md

 ORDER BY 3 DESC
 ```

-Of course if your table is big with many thousants, or millions records then you have to
+Of course if your table is big with many thousants, or millions records then you have to call
-``create_index`` for this table and use ``searloc.search`` for faster searchings.
+``searloc.create_index`` for this table and use ``searloc.search`` for faster searchings.